We all know about the magic that red wine vinegar can do in your kitchen.

 No worries!
 If you don’t want to use it in cooking, there are plenty of other ways to use it.

 - Put some vinegar into an ice tray and freeze it.
-Put the cubes at your disposal to freshen it.
+Put the cubes in your disposal to freshen it.

-- Pour it in one of your spray bottles and spray it on the weeds to get rid of them.
+- Pour it into one of your spray bottles and spray it on the weeds to get rid of them.

 How To Know If Red Wine Vinegar Has Gone Bad